trakx/github-actions/README.md

 ### test-dotnet
 Builds and tests a dotnet solution, posting code coverage results to Codacy.

-### pick-environment
+### load-environment
-Outputs the environment.
-If the input is not provided, will be generated based on the branch name.
+Outputs the environment, runner name and container image tag prefix based on the branch name.

-### pick-runner
+### deploy-docker-image
-Outputs the runner name.
-If the input is not provided, will be generated based on the branch name.
+Deploy a container image to Kubernetes.

 ## Shared workflows
 All shared workflows are available in `.github/workflows/` path.